Chapter 21: Rachel

 She is inside him.

-Not the way she was inside Claire — trapped, hooded, fighting for air.
-Not the way the dreams have ever worked before.
+Not like Claire — trapped, hooded, fighting for air.
+Not like any dream before.
 There is no victim here and no perpetrator.
 There is only a man standing in a hospital corridor at two in the morning with his boots still laced from the drive, and she is him.

 The corridor is long and white and lit with fluorescent tubes that hum at a frequency she can feel in his teeth.
 The air tastes the way hospital air always tastes — recycled, antiseptic, metallic at the back of the throat.
 The floor is linoleum, scuffed gray, and his boots leave wet marks on it — rain, or snow, something from outside that he tracked in and hasn’t noticed.
 His hands hang at his sides.
 She knows these hands.
 The scarred thumb.
 The callus ridge across the palm.
 But they are younger here, less weathered, and the scar is fresh — pink, still healing, the skin tight and shiny where it pulled together wrong.